Working

 Tibetan Mastiffs shed a lot.
 Their primary shedding cycle happens once or twice a year, and they are minor shedders the rest of the year.
 There will be hair on your clothes, belongings, and flooring.
 Be prepared to vacuum after your dog all day.

-Generally speaking, your Tibetan Mastiff will only bark when he detects a danger and wants to warn you.
-However, they are also known to bark out of pure boredom and when they are lonely or draw your and your family's attention.
+Generally speaking, your Tibetan Mastiff will only bark when he detects danger and wants to warn you.
+However, they are also known to bark out of pure boredom and when they are lonely or when they want to draw your and your family’s attention.

 Therefore, train your Tibetan Mastiff puppy not to bark and hope that this habit continues until maturity.
 Eliminating this habit will be most successful with positive reinforcement.